PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/expressions/10-semi-structured-functions/flatten.md

 ## SQL Examples

-### Example 1: Demonstrating PATH, OUTER, RECURSIVE, and MODE Parameters
+### SQL Examples 1: Demonstrating PATH, OUTER, RECURSIVE, and MODE Parameters

 This example demonstrates the behavior of the FLATTEN function with respect to the PATH, OUTER, RECURSIVE, and MODE parameters.